andreimardale/aa-project-tsp/README.md

 #Starting the Application
-- Navigate to the folder application folder. (/bin)
+- Navigate to the application folder. (/bin)
 - Type "java main.Main"

 #Running an Algorithm